larsjuhljensen/JensenLab/_pages/training_stringapp.md

 Network nodes and edges can have additional information associated with them that we can load into Cytoscape and use for visualization.
 We will import the data from the [text file](/assets/stringapp/Emdal2015SciSignal.tsv).

-To import the node attributes file into Cytoscape, go to **File → Import → Table → File**.
+To import the node attributes file into Cytoscape, go to **File → Import → Table from File**.
 The preview in the import dialog will show how the file is interpreted given the current settings and will update automatically when you change them.
 To change the default selection chosen by Cytoscape, click on the arrow in the column heading.
 For example, you can decide whether the column is imported or not by changing the **Meaning** of the column (hover over each symbol with the mouse to see what they mean).
 This column-specific dialog will also allow you to change the column name and type.

 Now you need to map unique identifiers between the entries in the data and the nodes in the network.
 The key point of this is to identify which nodes in the network are equivalent to which entries in the table.
 This enables mapping of data values into visual properties like Fill Color and Shape.
 This kind of mapping is typically done by comparing the unique Identifier attribute value for each node (Key Column for Network) with the unique Identifier value for each data value (key symbol).
 As a default, Cytoscape looks for an attribute value of ‘ID’ in the network and a user-supplied Key in the dataset.